LazZDev/lazaromasot/README.md

 **💻 About me:**
 <br>
 My name is Lazaro!
-I'm a passionate Full Stack Developer with a love for building robust and user-friendly web applications.
+I'm a passionate Front-end Developer with a love for building robust and user-friendly web applications.

 **🚀 My Journey:**
 <br>